Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 June is also the best time to visit Edinburgh for those looking for fewer crowds.
 There are a few festivals this month including the Edinburgh Film Festival and Skye Food and Drink Festival.

 July sees a similar number of events as June.
-The calendar of festivals and events in June and July don't hold a candle to what you'll find in August.
+The calendar of festivals and events in June and July doesn't hold a candle to what you'll find in August.

-August is the height of festival season in Scotland, particularly Edinburgh.
+August is the height of festival season in Scotland, particularly in Edinburgh.
 The infamous Royal Edinburgh Military Tattoo, Edinburgh Fringe Festival, and Edinburgh International Festival bring thousands upon thousands of visitors to Scotland.
-Cue shoulder to shoulder crowds and exorbitant hotel prices.
-Plan to book your hotel in Edinburgh at least six months in advance and don't be surprised if prices are double the price.

 What to wear in Scotland in the summer